LastLeaf/snaky-rhythm/README.md

 ## Technical Details

 This is a game written in rust, compiling to the web with emscripten.
 It based on my half-done framework [glayout](https://github.com/LastLeaf/glayout) .
-Contact me if you are interested :)
+Contact me if you are interested :smile:

 ## LISENCE